AutomaticTV/raspberryConverter/roadmap.md

 ---

 # Second release
+* Change resolution on Display IP (not only on play)
 * Refactor the code in order to get fully functional godoc
 * Shutdown / Reboot button (frontend and backend)
 * Keyboard sequence to set DHCP